 I hold a PhD in sociology from The University of Chicago, with concentrations in social statistics and democratic politics.
-Before my academic turn, I was a reporter, writer, and editor, most recently for a news site covering technology and politics.

-You can email me at nick at nclarkjudd.com.
+If you're a human, you can email me at nick at nclarkjudd.com.

 Selected works